michaelnordmeyer/jekyll-theme-emojification/README.md

 # 🤩 Jekyll Theme Emojification 🤩

-A simple and minimal single-author theme with configurable big emoji as header links, and configurable background colors, which can be chosen for each post or page.
+A simple and minimal single-author theme with configurable big emoji as the header link, and configurable background colors, which can be chosen for each post or page.

 [Demo site with examples](https://jekyll-theme-emojification.michaelnordmeyer.com/)